 Our key sectors play a key role in delivering growth and providing employment opportunities for Torbay residents.
 This strategy is seeking to build on the foundations which are already in place around our photonics and micro-electronics, tourism and fishing industries.
-These businesses will provide important employment and growth that will underpin improvements in the Torbay economy.
+The strategy also identifies other sectors worth exploring that include medical technology and creative industries.
+These sectors will provide important employment and growth that will underpin improvements in the Torbay economy.

-Helping our community and residents to reach their economic potential and build an inclusive economy create the social prosperity that allows everyone to live and contribute well and turn the tide on poverty.
+Helping our community and residents to reach their economic potential and build an inclusive economy

 At the heart of the Council's Corporate Strategy and Community Plan and this Economic Growth Strategy are the people of Torbay.
-We will work with residents and businesses to
+We will work with residents and businesses to create the social prosperity that allows everyone to live and contribute well and turn the tide on poverty.